ToToChti/bomber.io/README.md

 # Bomber.io

 *Note to the reader: This game is not finished, and many bugs are still remaining.
 Maybe they'll be fixed one day.
-Thanks for your comprehension*
+Thanks for your comprehension.*

-*Project realised by BOSSUT Siméon & LORIDANT Tom*
+*Project realised by BOSSUT Siméon & LORIDANT Tom.*

 ## Description of the project